Celebrating Hispanic Heritage: Honoring Cultural Icons and Trailblazers

 Beyond the glitz and glamour, Hispanic Americans have also made big strides in politics and advocacy.
 Take Jorge Ramos, the Mexican-American journalist known as “The Walter Cronkite of Latino America.”
 Known for his fearless reporting, he’s been named one of Time Magazine’s Most Influential People.
 Quite the title, right?

-Justice Sonia Sotomayor is another towering figure.
+Justice is another towering figure.
 As the first Hispanic and Latina member of the Supreme Court, her judicial legacy is truly monumental.
 Then there are Senators Ted Cruz and Marco Rubio, who have made significant contributions in their political careers, alongside the Castro Brothers, Julian and Joaquin, who continue to shape American politics.

 Rita MorenoEntertainmentEGOT Winner